yoep/AreaControl/README.md

 Closes the road closest to the player & cleans the road area from wrecks and death bodies (integration with Arrest Manager).

 - Calls backup vehicles for closing the road (securing the area & redirecting the traffic)
+- Auto places barriers for closing the road (optional)
 - Auto call coroner service for death bodies (animated)
 - Auto call tow trucks for wrecks (animated)
 - Reopen the closed road